BartLunenborg/compiler-construction/lab-4/README.md

 6. We don't allow `const` variables to be passed by reference.

 # Implemented errors
+The errors are implemented such that the program will always continue parsing unless it encounters a syntax error.
 1. Redefinition
     - Redefinition errors occur when an `identifier` is introduced that has already been declared in the current scope.
 2. Undeclared